Montejano History, Family Crest & Coats of Arms

 The surname Montejano was first found in the Basque region of northern Spain in a hamlet near Berantevilla in Álava.

 Early History of the Montejano family

-Another 499 words (36 lines of text) covering the years 128 and 1289 are included under the topic Early Montejano History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Montejano research.
+Another 194 words (14 lines of text) covering the years 128 and 1289 are included under the topic Early Montejano History in all our PDF Extended History products and printed products wherever possible.

 Montejano Spelling Variations

 Spelling variations of this family name include: Montoya, de Montoya, Monte, Montes, de Montes, Móntez, Montez, Montero, Monteros, de los Monteros, Montecillo, Montejo, de Montejo, Mont, Montaña, Montana, Montaño and many more.

 Early Notables of the Montejano family (pre 1700)

 Prominent among members of the family were seventeenth century Spanish writer Román Montero Espinosa; nineteenth century Colombian military officer José Manuel Montoya; nineteenth century Spanish bullfighter Francisco Montes, known as "Paquiro"; nineteenth century Bolivian politician Ismael Montes; nineteenth century Spanish composer Juan de Montes...